-The reason why I am writing this article is because I and the Gugin Research Team believe we are going to see a major cultural change on a global scale that will affect everything from policy making, the role of the national state to maketing strategies, motivation factors and family patterns.
+The reason why I am writing this article is that I and the Gugin Research Team believe we are going to see a major cultural change on a global scale that will affect everything from policymaking, the role of the national state to marketing strategies, motivation factors and family patterns.

-Most of the cross-cultural research and most consultants in this field use national identities to clasify people.
-If you know Gugin you also know that we have argued against this approach for the past 13 years because all imperical research shows that national identities are becoming less and less important.
-Recently the Gallup institute published a fairly comprehensive study about the millennial’s in USA.
+Most of the cross-cultural research and most consultants in this field use national identities to classify people.
+If you know Gugin you also know that we have argued against this approach for the past 13 years because all empirical research shows that national identities are becoming less and less important.
+Recently the Gallup institute published a fairly comprehensive study about the millennial’s in the USA.

-Millennial’s have a global mindset, so therefore I will assume that the millennial’s in USA are not much different from millennial’s in other countries.
+Millennials have a global mindset, so, therefore, I will assume that the millennial’s in the USA are not much different from millennial’s in other countries.

-Gallup found that 55% of the millennial’s in USA are willing to leave the country while that is only 33% for the population in general.
-When Gallup asked about patriotism 64% of the middle-aged and elder americans were very proud of being Americans while only 43% of the millennials were proud of their country.
+Gallup found that 55% of the millennial’s in the USA are willing to leave the country while that is only 33% of the population in general.
+When Gallup asked about patriotism 64% of the middle-aged and elder Americans were very proud of being Americans while only 43% of the millennials were proud of their country.
 They were not necessarily “not proud” but the concept of patriotism didn’t mean a lot to them.

-There are 80 million millennials in USA and despite that they are treated as a group they are very individualistic and diversified.
+There are 80 million millennials in the USA and despite that, they are treated as a group they are very individualistic and diversified.
 They have been divided into 6 subgroups shown in the table below

 Cultural Changes ahead

-When this new millennial generation gets its foot on the ground in terms of political influence I suspect this kind of division wil disappear.
-These people have studied and traveled around the world, met people from many different cultures and have established personal and business relationship across all the borders and cultural/social boundaries.
+When this new millennial generation gets its foot on the ground in terms of political influence I suspect this kind of division will disappear.
+These people have studied and travelled around the world, met people from many different cultures and have established personal and business relationship across all the borders and cultural/social boundaries.